ldthomas/apg-6.3/README.md

 |   sip           |    sip_dbg         | extensive timing tests for variously optimized SIP parsers|
 |   wide          |   wide_dbg        | example of using 32-bit wide grammar alphabet characters|

-Note that individual programs can be built by specifying the target names. e.g.
+Note that individual programs can be built by specifying the target names. e.g.<br>
-`make apg            ; build only the optimized version of apg` `make sip sip_dbg    ; build both the optimized and debug versions of the SIP example`
+`make apg            ; build only the optimized version of apg`<br>
+`make sip sip_dbg    ; build both the optimized and debug versions of the SIP example`

 <u>c) (recommended) put all object files and executables in a separate directory:</u>